 About the Coriander Plant

-relative of celery, dill, cumin, caraway, chervil, and fennel among
+celery, dill, cumin, caraway, chervil, and fennel among others.
+Fresh

-others.
-Fresh Coriander is better known as Cilantro, or Chinese parsley.
+Coriander is better known as Cilantro, or Chinese parsley.
+The plant

-The plant grows a small bunch of leaves before quickly forming a several
+grows a small bunch of leaves before quickly forming a several feet tall

-feet tall flowering stalk which produces numerous small, light pink
+flowering stalk which produces numerous small, light pink flowers.
+These

-dies.
-Several plantings are necessary to maintain a supply of the fresh
+are necessary to maintain a supply of the fresh leaves throughout the